root-project/root/README/ReleaseNotes/v606/index.md

 previously it was interpreting a null pointer as a request to *not* change the current directory - this behavior is now implement by the default constructor.

+### Cleanups.

+Several definition where moved from the global or ROOT namespace to the ROOT::Internal namespace as they are not intended to be used outside of ROOT, including: `gROOTLocal` and related functions, `TSchemaHelper`, `TSchemaMatch`, `TSchemaType`, `RStl`, `ROOT::TROOTAllocator`, `TSchemaRuleProcessor`, `TStdBitsetHelper`, `TInitBehavior`, `TDefaultInitBehavior`, `DefineBehavior`, `THnBaseBrowsable`, `THnBaseBinIter`, `GenericShowMembers`, `TOperatorNewHelper` and `BranchProxy` implementations classes.

+Several definition where moved from the global or ROOT namespace to the ROOT::Details namespace as they are intended to be used in 'expert' level code and have a lower level of backward compatibility requirement.
+This includes `TCollectionProxyInfo`, `TSchemaRuleSet`.

 ## I/O Libraries

 ### hadd